CZ-NIC/knot-resolver/manager/README.md

-# Knot Resolver Manager
+# The Manager

-Knot Resolver Manager is a configuration tool for [Knot Resolver](https://gitlab.nic.cz/knot/knot-resolver).
-The Manager hides the complexity of running several independent resolver processes while ensuring zero-downtime reconfiguration with YAML/JSON declarative configuration and an optional HTTP API for dynamic changes.
+The Manager is a new [Knot Resolver](https://gitlab.nic.cz/knot/knot-resolver) component written in Python that manages the rest of the resolver based on declarative configuration and HTTP API.

+- It instructs other processes to start or stop.
+For that, it uses supervisord, which also works in Docker containers and Linux distributions that do not support systemd.
+The manager makes it much easier to control Knot Resolver on systems without systemd.
+- It uses a declarative configuration in the YAML format.
+Together with the sectioning, this makes the configuration much clearer and more readable.
+It is possible to validate the configuration even before starting the resolver.
+Internally, the manager will take care of loading or unloading the necessary modules in case of using their functions.
+- It provides an HTTP API, which allows the configuration to be changed on the fly.
+The API also provides other useful functions such as obtaining aggregated metrics across all kresd processes.

 ## Development environment